agude/agude.github.io/_books/the_shadow_of_the_torturer.md

 The prose in the book is very dense.
 My reading speed was cut in half.

 Wolfe uses archaic English, mixed with some Latin, to give the world an old and alien feeling.
-I constantly looked up new words, although you can just as well treat them as "technobabble" and infer their meaning from context.
-In this way the experience is similar to reading {% include book_link.html title="The Quantum Thief" %}, which uses foreign words to similar effect.
-I think Wolfe's usage was more successful, because the prosody of old English matches the rest of the text.
+I frequently looked up unfamiliar words, although you can also treat them as a kind of "technobabble" and infer their meanings from context.
+In this way, the experience is similar to reading {% include book_link.html title="The Quantum Thief" %}, which uses foreign words for a similar effect.
+I think Wolfe's prose is more successful, because the prosody of archaic English matches the rest of the text better.